 indicate on Form A if this compliance is for the whole building or for individual tenant spaces in a multitenant building, and

-submit FormsNAZ A, B, and C to the authority having jurisdiction (AHJ).
+submit Forms as specified in Normative Annex Z to the AHJ.
+A, B, and C to the authority having jurisdiction (AHJ).

 4.1.2 Residential Building